danmulvey/.dotfiles/README.md

 ### todo

-- [ ] unify themes so that everything matches
+- [x] unify themes so that everything matches
 - [ ] update install.sh to check for existing files
 - [ ] finish customizing neovim keymap and plugins
 - [ ] add plugins for zsh (autocomplete, etc)
 - [ ] consider switching to GNU stow, dotbot, or something similar for management
-- [ ] add configurations for everything else (alacritty, rtorrent, neofetch, etc)
+- [x] add config for alacritty